breatheco-de/exercise-postcard/.learn/exercises/09-connecting-stylesheet/README.md

 # `09` Connecting Stylesheet

 In your `styles.css` file we have specified that we want the `body` of the website to be black.
-For this to work, we must connect that file to the `index.html` file, using the `<link>` tag.
+If we want it to work, we must connect that file to the `index.html` file, using the `<link>` tag.

 > `<link>` tags are the only way to connect **CSS** Stylesheets with **HTML** files.